toddbranch/ECE382/notes/L13/index.md

 There are additional registers that control other characteristics of GPIO, but we'll stick with these for now.

-Let's use this to write a program that controls the onboard LEDs on our launchpad with the onboard push button:
+Let's use this to write a program that controls the onboard LEDs on our launchpad with the onboard push button.  *[Work through this with the class]*.
 ```
                      bis.b  #BIT0|BIT6, &P1DIR
+                     bic.b  #BIT3, &P1DIR
+                     bis.b  #BIT3, &P1REN
                      bis.b  #BIT3, &P1OUT
-                    bis.b  #BIT3, &P1REN
-                    bic.b  #BIT3, &P1DIR

 check_btn:    bit.b  #BIT3, &P1IN
                      jz            set_lights
                      bic.b  #BIT0|BIT6, &P1OUT
                      jmp           check_btn
 set_lights:   bis.b  #BIT0|BIT6, &P1OUT
                      jmp           check_btn
 ```

-Issues with LEDs and push button - buttons are mechanical, so there are bouncing issues.
-Will discuss next time.
+There are some things going on here that might be confusing.
+Let me explain:

+When the button is pushed, it drives P1.3 low.
+When the button is released, it leaves P1.3 floating.
+This is a problem.
+We need P1.3 to be logic high when the button isn't pushed.
+What can we do?

+Add a pull up resistor!
+And, with the MSP430, we can do this internally.
+The P1REN register enables / disables the pull up / down resistors.
+I set BIT3 to enable it.
+Next, I have to make it pull-up.
+If a pin is configured as input, the corresponding bit on P1OUT determines whether it is pull up or pull down - setting it to 1 makes it pull up.

 **PITFALL!**
 ```